How can I use the U2F method for Two-Factor Authentication?

 Log in with U2F

 On the login page, enter your Namecheap username and password (your normal identity source login credentials).
-After your username and password are verified, you will be prompted to insert the U2F key into your computer’s USB port to authorize the login:
+After your username and password are verified, you will be prompted to provide your security key.
+If you have registered a physical (hardware) key, insert it into your computer’s USB port to authorize the login:

 If you do not have access to the U2F key or it does not work for some reason, you can click Enter a Backup Code to log in using one of your backup codes: